tbaggett/xfgloss/README.md

 The iOS _DetailButton_ and _DetailDisclosureButton_ accessory types aren't currently supported due to Xamarin.Forms' ListView component not allowing the external access needed to react to the user tapping the Details button.
 I plan to submit a PR that will address this, and will add support for those types to XFGloss once the needed access is available.

-The XF TableView component provides the needed access, so I could add support for those accessory types for use with TableView if they are needed in the meantime.
+The XF TableView component already provides the needed access, so I could add support for those accessory types for use with the TableView only if it is needed in the meantime.
 Please submit an issue if you would like the TableView-only property to be added before ListView also supports it.

 **Code Examples:** [Xaml](https://github.com/tbaggett/xfgloss/blob/master/XFGlossSample/Examples/Views/Xaml/AccessoryTypePage.xaml), [C#](https://github.com/tbaggett/xfgloss/blob/master/XFGlossSample/Examples/Views/CSharp/AccessoryTypePage.cs)